 The soaring popularity of content marketing throughout professional services and beyond has bolstered the need for quality ghostwriting.
 That increased demand means more professionals, from interns to executives, are now being asked to write original content on behalf of others.

-1. Who am I?
-Many make the mistake of separating themselves, the writers, from the people they are ghostwriting for.
+Many ghostwriters make the mistake of separating themselves from the people they are ghostwriting for.
 They ask questions like “who is he?” and “what would he say?”
 From there, they think they can imitate that person’s voice and perspective throughout the piece.
 The result, however, is often a flimsy forgery.

 A great ghostwriter will get inside the head of the person and ask the question “who am I?”
 As actors often do, they’ll get into character and view the world through a new lens.